 Collaborations

 Easily one of my favorite things about this line of work is the incredible range of collaborations that it allows for.
 My work has grown tremendously through collaborations, and I always look forward to conversations with new collaborators.
-Here are some things that I’m currently involved in (listed by order of soonest approaching deadline) and would be happy to speak further about:
+Here are some things that I’m currently involved in (listed in order of soonest approaching deadline) and would be happy to speak further about:

 I am the Managing Editor of Platypus, an interdisciplinary science studies blog.
 We warmly welcome interdisciplinary writing and multimodal content on science and technology studies.
 If you have an idea that you’d like to explore or an interest that you think would be a particularly good fit for the blog, please feel free to write to editor@castac.org